{

 012345End

-break keyword can also be used with label statements which break the termination Here is an example break label statements
+break keyword can also be used with label statements that break the termination Here is an example of break label statements

 package main